Colovesical fistula

 In most instances, the diagnosis is suspected clinically due to pneumaturia, faecaluria, recurrent urinary tract infections, or passage of urine rectally 4.
 In some cases, it will be first diagnosed radiologically at the time of investigation for the primary disease.

-In most cases, the fistula occurs thought the dome of the bladder (~ 60%).
+In most cases, the fistula occurs through the bladder dome (~ 60%).
 The posterior wall (~ 30%) and trigone (~ 10%) are less frequent sites 2.
 Colovesical fistulas and its cause can be characterized in a number of ways, although the fistulous tract itself is often difficult to demonstrate.

 A contrast enema is most likely to show the actual fistula, although this still occurs in a minority of cases.
 The underlying cause will be demonstrated, with relevant findings to the diagnosis (e.g. diverticula, stenosing mass lesion, changes of Crohn's disease).